ganibaev/plume-engine/README.md

 ## Running the code

-To run the code and play around with it on your own on Windows, you can do the following from the Visual Studio Developer command prompt:
+To run the code and play around with it on your own on Windows, you can do the following:
 ```bash
 git clone --recursive https://github.com/ganibaev/plume-engine.git
 cd plume-engine